dhpiggott/scala-json-rpc/README.md

 }
 ```

-### Sample client code
+### Example client code

-Note that `readJsonRpcMessage` is not included in `play-json-rpc` itself, for the same reason that the server sample's
+Note that `readJsonRpcMessage` is not included in `play-json-rpc` itself, for the same reason that the server example's
 `readCommand` is not.

-Note also that in the real project this sample is based on, there is extra code that ensures `pendingRequests` etc. is
+Note also that in the real project this example is based on, there is extra code that ensures `pendingRequests` etc. is
 only accessed by one thread.
-That code was removed to simplify this sample.
+That code was removed to simplify this example.

-The full definition with imports is at [sample/src/main/scala/com/dhpcs/jsonrpc/sample/Client.scala](
+The full definition with imports is at [example/src/main/scala/com/dhpcs/jsonrpc/example/Client.scala](
-sample/src/main/scala/com/dhpcs/jsonrpc/sample/Client.scala).
+example/src/main/scala/com/dhpcs/jsonrpc/example/Client.scala).

 ```scala
 object Client {